What You'll Get

 - One G-Pass to see the Harlem Globetrotters, starting from $48

-- One G-Pass, plus a Magic Pass, to see the Harlem Globetrotters, starting from $73
+- One G-Pass, plus a Magic Pass, to see the Harlem Globetrotters, starting from $73 (Magic Pass only available for Fairfax shows)

 - Click here to view the Capital One Arena seating chart